- Home

 - Limited US coverage compared to international

-- No dental, vision, or mental health coverage
+- No dental, vision, or mental health coverage on Essential

 - Claims reimbursement model (not direct billing for most visits)